Study of bremsstrahlung radiation coming from a transmission type x-ray generator and its application on EDXRF technique: Analysis

-Figure 1 shows the bremsstrahlung spectrum with and without considering the efficiency of the detector as well as the experimental one.
-We also generated the characteristic lines of silver k x-rays due to the silver anode with the help of reference \cite{ebell, pella}.
-However, contributions due to the characteristic lines, used as an exciter, is negligible in comparison to the continuous bremsstrahlung spectra as the area under characteristic lines are very small with respect to the continuous one.
-We have done this experiment for various operating anode voltages of 20 kV, 25 kV, 30 kV and for each case the experimental spectrum is perfectly matched with theoretical one.
-As the K-shell binding energy of Silver(Ag) is 25.514 KeV, so among our three operating voltages we can see characteristic lines for only the tube voltage of 30 kV.
+Fig.~\ref{Fig:diamond} shows the bremsstrahlung spectrum coming out from x-ray generator without taking detector efficiency contribution, after taking detector efficiency contribution for three different operating anode voltages (20 KV, 25 KV, 30 KV).
+We have also generated the characteristic lines of silver $K$ x-rays due to the silver anode with the help of reference \citep{ebel1999x, pella1985analytical}.
+However, contributions due to the characteristic lines, used as an exciter, is negligible in comparison to the continuous bremsstrahlung spectra as the area under the characteristic lines are very small with respect to the continuous one.
+We have done this experiment for various operating anode voltages of 20 KV, 25 KV, 30 KV and for each case the experimental spectrum is perfectly matched with the theoretical one.
+As the $K$-shell binding energy of Silver (Ag) is 25.514 keV, so among our three operating voltages we can see the characteristic lines for only the tube voltage of 30 KV.

-\subsection{Concentration Calculation:}
+\subsection{Concentration Calculation}